apache/flink/docs/dev/table/sql/create.md

 Table result = tableEnv.sqlQuery(
   "SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'");

-// Execute insert sql with a registered table
+// Execute insert SQL with a registered table
 // register a TableSink
 tableEnv.executeSql("CREATE TABLE RubberOrders(product STRING, amount INT) WITH (...)");
 // run an insert SQL on the Table and emit the result to the TableSink